 Are you feeling tired, stressed out, drained, and just not yourself?
 Maybe you are having a difficult time focusing on work or other daily obligations.
 Perhaps you struggle understanding why you feel the way you do.
 What if you have been trying to feel better and “get over” something; however, you haven’t been successful at it feeling even more depressed.
 Are you going through a difficult life transition—career change; retirement, death of a loved one; break up or divorce?

-- Going through a difficult life transitions
+- Going through a difficult life transition

-- Confusion about what to do
+- Feeling confused about what to do

 Yes, therapy can be expensive.
 It is so much easier to spend money on a massage, football game, spa day, or a nicer dinner.
 Indeed, spending money on these pleasures sounds more appealing; however, if you don’t feel good emotionally, you may either not fully enjoy theses activities or they may feel like a temporary distractions from what really is going on.
 After that football game or a spa day, you may still feel depressed, anxious, lonely, doubtful, and overwhelmed.
 It makes sense to invest in your mental health first, so that you can enjoy and appreciate your daily pleasures of life.

-You might be wondering if I am the right therapist for you.
-I am so glad that you are thinking that.
-This is your treatment, and you need to make sure that you feel comfortable with me and understood by me.
 If after our free phone conversation or initial meeting you don’t feel like I am the right fit, I will be happy to refer you out to someone who might.

 Clients who work with me have mentioned on multiple occasions that I truly listen to them, and “get them.”
 They said that despite English being my second language, they appreciate my simple, yet in-depth reflections of their experiences.
 They also report trusting my skills.
 They know that if we were to “get stuck” in treatment, I will consult on their behalf, and make sure that everything possible is done to improve their well being.